hilbix/i2p/README.md

 * master: This contains the official, unmodified repository so far.
 * tino: This is my private repository which contains my local changes.

-Note that you can find all other branches and tags from mercurial, too, as I use hg-git to pull data into GIT.

 Usage
 =====